zeke/audiobook-revamper/README.md

 ⚠️ This is an alpha-quality prototype.
 Your mileage may vary. ⚠️

+## Why?

+- Reading is hard for some people, like me.
+- Some narrators don't have soothing voices.
+- Some audiobooks are too long.

 ## How it works

 1. **Download** an audiobook from Audible as an M4B file using [OpenAudible](https://openaudible.org).